Myndex/SAPC-APCA/documentation/ImportantChangeNotices.md

 #### Change Notice October 21, 2020  0.0.97h
 **Changes in the .JS files** mainly centered around adding new methods and also adding new parsing, including for alpha channels.

-New input feature: you only need to enter 2 hex digits to get a color, and it auto updates as you add more - 3,4,6,8 - if wen you enter two, such as e9, you are returned #e9e9e9. helpful for quickly toggling through greys.
+New input feature: you only need to enter 2 hex digits to get a color, and it auto updates as you add more - 3,4,6,8 - if wen you enter two, such as e9, you are returned #e9e9e9. helpful for quickly toggling through grays.

 New color object data returns include L* and methods for returning alpha data.

 **Changes in the .HTML files**

 Remember there's a lot of useful JS in the HTML documents as well, and the latest in terms of the new multi-level scoring model.
-The font samples section is subtantially cleaned up and revised to reflect the latest guidlines.
+The font samples section is substantially cleaned up and revised to reflect the latest guidelines.

 #### Change Notice October 12, 2020  0.0.97g
 **Fixed constant** for Green coefficient — should be: `const Gco = 0.7152;` and not 0.7156 (lingering typo does not materially affect results but was nevertheless wrong.)